bitnami/sample-mean/README.md

 This application is an example of how to deploy Node.js applications in high availability mode in the Azure cloud.

 All the configuration related to the application and the database is made by environment variables in the Azure interface and passed to each application node via an env file.
+If your application fulfill the next requirements you will be able to deploy several instances of your application working behing a LoadBalancer and with a shared filesystem for public files in just a few minutes.

 # Requirements: